haimbilia/BuyHub/readme.txt

     => 061632 - Admin UI: There are multiple UI issues on the order details page => 060572 - Admin UI: "Spacing" and "text size" issue for the Combined Tax option under the tax structure section => 061810 - Admin UI: Search icon is missing in the search field, Images are not clickable on the table, and initially Save button is disabled while adding the product
+    => 061818 - Admin UI: Category's media is not clickable, brands' uploaded media is not showing and getting an 'invalid request' error while removing the rating types while adding the category & brands on the product's page
 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.
     => 93129 : In custom product request form view specification and EAN/UPC code will not come as old data is incorrect